knowthelist/fhem-tablet-ui/README.md

 - **data-fix**  : keeping a specified number of decimals. (default '-1' -> non-numeric)
 - **data-part** : split position of the space separated value to show or an RegEx
 - **data-colors** : a array of color values to affect the colour of the label according to the limit value
-- **data-limits** : a array of numeric values to affect the colour of the label
+- **data-limits** : a array of numeric or RegEx values to affect the colour of the label
 - **data-unit** : add a unit after a numeric value. use encoded strings e.g. "%B0C%0A"
 - **class**     : small, large, big, bigger, thin, red, green, blue, darker, timestamp, w1x, w2x, w3x